-

 (1)

-Pros: flavor, taste
+Pros: great taste in coffee

 Maple Syrup For Cooking